jasmine5023/MERNflix/README.md

-# Cloning Netflix site with HTML & CSS
+#  Netflix site with HTML & CSS